-- Additional precautions that MUST be observed: - For women - Do not breastfeed for at least six months after discharge. - Use reliable contraception for at least six months after discharge. - For men

-- Use reliable contraception for at least six months after discharge.

-• Stop taking thyroxine tablets from to

-• If you opt for thyrogen injections, your Nuclear Medicine physician will further advise you on the pre-admission preparations required.
+- You must observe these precautions: - o For women - Do not breastfeed for at least six months after discharge. - Use reliable contraception for at least six months after discharge. - o For men - Use reliable contraception for at least four months after discharge. - Stop taking thyroxine tablets from \\\\\\ to \\\\\. - If you opt for thyrogen injections, your Nuclear Medicine physician will further advise you on pre-admission preparations.